tannewt/wa-law.org/house/2021-22/HHSV/README.md

 Public Hearing
 * [2SSB 5241](/bill/2021-22/sb/5241/) - Promoting economic inclusion.
 (Remote testimony.)
 * [ESSB 5268](/bill/2021-22/sb/5268/) - Transforming services for individuals with intellectual and developmental disabilities by increasing the capabilities of community residential settings and redesigning the long-term nature of intermediate care facilities.
 (Remote testimony.)
+* [SB 5607](/bill/2021-22/sb/5607/) - Including individuals in jails and hospitals who were homeless before entering such facilities in the state's annual homeless census.
+(Remote testimony.)
+* [SSB 5729](/bill/2021-22/sb/5729/) - Creating a good cause exception to administrative hearing deadlines for applicants or recipients of certain public assistance benefits.
+(Remote testimony.)
 * [SSB 5749](/bill/2021-22/sb/5749/) - Concerning rent payments made by residential and manufactured housing community tenants.
 (Remote testimony.)

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.